wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 **Why would you choose to use attributes instead of product categories to categorize items? (select as many options as apply)**

-1. To allow users to search for several parameters simultaneously.
+1. To allow users to search for several parameters simultaneously
 2. To ensure better SEO
 3. To define some extra pieces of technical information about the product like color, size, weight, etc
 4. To simplify adding new products